jberkel/gist-it/README.md

 ![flow][]

-By default gists are created anonymously - you can add your github account using Android's "Account&Sync" preferences or follow the instructions in the gist app itself.
+By default gists are created anonymously - you can add your github account using Android's "Accounts & Sync" settings or follow the instructions in the gist app itself.

 With an associated account you also have the ability to edit existing gists -